Lusiné VartanLV

 Try it before you sign up

 The first real draft happens with no account and no payment.
-You see it work before anything is asked of you.

 One-tap fixes

-Each "still missing" note is a single tap — like "add a personal example."
+Each "still missing" note is a single tap, like "add a personal example."
 Not a generic redo.

 Morning brief

-For executives: "three things worth posting about today."
+"Three things worth posting about today."
 It suggests the topic, so there's no blank page.

 One user, done well

-05Interactive walkthrough
+Interactive walkthrough

 Try the core flow.